-If you do not yet know the cancer type and are expecting the result of histopathology, indicate that this information may be available later by ticking the "extra information for statistical purposes box X" on the certificate for results of investigations initiated antemortem.
+If you do not yet know the cancer type and are expecting the result of histopathology, indicate that this information may be available later by ticking the "extra information for statistical purposes box X" on the certificate for results of investigations initiated ante-mortem.

-You, or the GP, or the Consultant in charge for the deceased's care, as appropriate, will be sent a letter requesting this information later.
+You, or the GP, or the consultant in charge for the deceased's care, as appropriate, will be sent a letter requesting this information later.
 If the histology is unknown e.g. if the patient was too unfit to have the biopsy taken or refused investigation, then this does not need to be stated explicitly or an explanation given.
 If it is not possible to be more specific than e.g. "tumour" or "mass", then use a qualifier such as "probable" or "suspected" to indicate that no further information is known.
-Prognosis and staging information should not be included e.g. TNM or Gleason score.
+Prognosis and staging information should not be included e.g. Tumour, Node, Metastasis (TNM) staging or Gleason score.